cogentcore/core/README.md

 * `buttons.go` -- `ButtonBase`, `Button` and other basic command button types
 * `sliders.go` -- `SliderBase`, `Slider`, `ScrollBar`
 * `action.go` -- `Action` is a Button-type used in menus and toolbars, with a simplified `ActionTriggered` signal
+* `textwidgets.go` -- `Label`, `TextField`, `ComboBox` -- also defines the `gi.Labeler` interface and `ToLabel` converter method (which falls back on kit.ToString using Stringer), which is used for generating a gui-appropriate label for an object -- e.g., for reflect.Type it just presents the raw type name without prefix.
 * `views.go` -- `TreeView` widget shows a graphical view of a tree, `TabView` widget for tabbed panels.
 Todo: `StructView` for editing structs

 # Design notes